 You can also get extra help with shield pickups too which are very handy to have.

-If you’re more of a casual retro gamer then yes, go back to it and play it again, especially if you like this genre, you won’t be disappointed.
+If you’re more of a casual retro gamer then yes, go back to it and play it again, especially if you like this genre, you won’t be disappointed with this epic action packed shooter.